Living Labs - INDIGENOUS INNOVATION AND LEADERSHIP

 Enhancing Earth Observation for Climate Adaptation – Training, Case Studies, and On-Site Learning

-Location: Rehua Marae and Kaitorete / Birdlings Flat
+Location: University of Canterbury and Kaitorete / Birdlings Flat

-Details: Depart Te Pae at 9.00am for Rehua Marae.
-After lunch (a packed lunch will be provided) you will head to Kaitorete, before returning to Te Pae by 5pm.
-This full-day Living Lab will explore Indigenous leadership in climate adaptation through a training session at Rehua Marae.
+Details: Depart Town Hall at 9.00am for University of Canterbury, Rehua Building.
+After lunch (a packed lunch will be provided) you will head to Kaitorete, before returning to by 5pm.
+This full-day Living Lab will explore Indigenous leadership in climate adaptation through a training session at University of Canterbury.

 Please note that moderate walking will be involved; a water bottle, weather-appropriate clothing and sturdy footwear are recommended.